KubaBoi/ptt/ptt.1.md

 : Time is counted in milliseconds.

 **-s, --silent**
-: ptt will be silend (compiler, valgrind and tested script won't be).
+: ptt will be silent (compiler, valgrind and tested script won't be).

 **-n, --no-colors**
 : Output of ptt is without any colors.